KushalPathave02/weather/README.md

 *   **Compatibility**: It works seamlessly with our existing architecture without requiring any significant code refactoring.

 By simply changing the model name in our backend configuration from `llama3` to `mistral`, we were able to resolve the error and create a fully functional weather agent.

+## Deployment on Render

+This project is configured for easy deployment on Render using a `render.yaml` file.

+### Steps to Deploy

+1.  **Fork and Clone the Repository**: Fork this repository to your GitHub account and clone it to your local machine.

+2.  **Create a New Blueprint Instance on Render**:
+    *   Go to your Render Dashboard.
+    *   Click on **New +** and select **Blueprint**.
+    *   Connect your GitHub account and select the forked repository.
+    *   Render will automatically detect the `render.yaml` file and configure the services.

+3.  **Deploy**: Click **Create New Blueprint Instance** to deploy the application.

+Render will build and deploy both the frontend and backend services.
+The frontend will be automatically configured to communicate with the backend.